landru27/drop-sort/README.md

 ### Teleport Effects

-Don't like the particle effect or sound effect when items are sorted?
-You can customize or disable those by editing the `effects` array:
+**Drop-Sort** supports generating particle effects and/or sound effects when items are sorted.
+You can customize those by editing the `effects` array:

 ```js
 "effects": [